BorisGuo6/dexterity/README.md

 - [Dexhand Website](https://www.dexhand.org/) - Trent Shumay from IoT Design Shop built two Dexhands and put together a website that compiled info about the project into a single page.
 - [Prototype Finger Tracker](https://github.com/max-titov/finger-tracker) - My first glove that tracked 16 DOF of the fingers.
 This glove was used in a lot of the demonstrations of the teleop due to its better finger tracking capabilities.
 - [Nepyope's Youtube](https://www.youtube.com/watch?v=iPtgvh6fNdQ) - The video of the first 16 DOF glove using hall effect sensors that inspired this whole project.
-- [Nepyope's Project Homunculus](https://github.com/nepyope/Project-Homunculus) - The codebase for the glove that inspired this project.
+- [Nepyope's Project Homunculus](https://github.com/nepyope/Project-Homunculus) - The repository for the glove that inspired this project.

 ## License
 Shield: [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]